 13. Check Out the Charleston Museum

-You can also check out the Armory, with collections of historic weapons for military, hunting, and duels that date back to the mid-18th century, Becoming Americans & City Under Siege, which explains the role the city played in the American Revolution, from protest to independence, with artifacts and mannequins wearing historical garments, the Bunting Natural History Gallery, and the Historic Textiles Gallery.
+You can also check out the Armory, with collections of historic weapons for military, hunting, and duels that date back to the mid-18th century, the Becoming Americans & City Under Siege exhibit, which explains the role the city played in the American Revolution, from protest to independence, with artifacts and mannequins wearing historical garments, the Bunting Natural History Gallery, and the Historic Textiles Gallery.

 Working Hours: from Monday to Saturday – 9 :00 AM to 5:00 PM, Sunday – 12 AM to 5:00 PM